 One of the world's finest museums in its field, The Canadian Aviation and Space Museum.
 See more than 130 civil and military aircraft and artifacts, the original Canadarm

-Or head a little ways west of Ottawa to the Village of Carp, the home of The Diefenbunker: Canada's Cold War Museum, which is now a National Historic Site.
+Head a little ways west of Ottawa to the Village of Carp, the home of The Diefenbunker: Canada's Cold War Museum, which is now a national historic site.

-Don’t miss the The Sound and Light Show on Parliament Hill – Northern Lights.
+Don’t miss the The Sound and Light Show on Parliament Hill—Northern Lights.
 Each night in the summer months, you can enjoy this FREE, bilingual show that highlights the country's important milestones.
-Check ahead to ensure it has been launched for 2021.

-Located in a picturesque spot next to the Ottawa Locks, between Parliament Hill and the Fairmont Château Laurier hotel in the city's oldest stone building, the Bytown Museum contains a collection of more than 7,000 artefacts that detail the city's modest beginnings as Bytown to its rise its rise as the nation’s capital.
+Located in a picturesque spot next to the Ottawa Locks, between Parliament Hill and the Fairmont Château Laurier hotel in the city's oldest stone building, the Bytown Museum contains a collection of more than 7,000 artifacts that detail the city's modest beginnings as Bytown to its rise as the nation’s capital.

 For a relaxing nature experience in the heart of the city, rent a canoe, paddleboat, kayak or standup paddle board from the Marina at Dows Lake Pavilion.
 Paddle around the canal’s romantic nooks, urban vistas and small islands.